 It is a very simple schedule based on a complex body of research.
 Essentially, the days are broken into subject areas whereby every day has a single focus, and the power of the whole department on-hand to support learning.
 Screen time is limited, and there are movement and creativity breaks, which separate our blocks of ‘deep-learning’.
 The homework and feedback schedule is spaced in order to allow detailed feedback from teachers and facilitate a positive learning rhythm for better retention.
 Teacher support time is also scheduled; so help is never more than an e-mail or a video call away.

-Specifically, the AV online learning program ensures that our students:
+AV online learning program ensures that our students

 So far, feedback from parents and students has been very positive.
 Among others, they have commented:

 - “They understood our situation well, so they adjusted the way they taught us accordingly”.

 - “Teachers use technology to explaining tasks clearly even though we weren’t face to face”.

 - “Teachers are there for us when we need help and help us strive for success”.